When will you get your results?

 You may withdraw your consent and request that the tests be stopped at any time.

 Most people will be told their results on the day.
 However, biopsy results may take up to a week.

 A copy of your results will be sent to your doctor.

-Most women will be told that no signs of breast cancer were found at the assessment visit and will be invited to come back for screening as usual in two years’ time.
+Most people will be told that no signs of breast cancer were found at the assessment visit and will be invited to come back for screening as usual in two years’ time.

-A small number of women will be diagnosed with breast cancer.
+A small number of people will be diagnosed with breast cancer.

 If this happens to you, you will meet with the doctor and nurse counsellor who will discuss the findings and explain what will happen next.
 You will be referred back to your doctor who will arrange a referral for your ongoing care.